-Potential threats Centre actions to mitigate the impact of the disruption
+Potential threats Centre actions to mitigate the impact of

+Fotential timeats the disruption

 MIS system failure at final entry deadline Entries can be input directly onto awarding

 organisation websites in case of MIS failure

 MIS system failure during exams preparation

 Exams Officer to keep timetables and

 MIS failure/Cyber-attack during exams seating plans on shared and local drive in

 case of MIS failure

 MIS system failure at results release time

 Ensure IT support is always available

-throughout results time to combat system
+Security of user accounts is not maintained throughout results time to combat system

-failure and plan against potential issues
+(Cyber security) failure and plan against potential issues

 In the event of a cyber-attack, the school has

 a localized back-up internet provider,

 firewalls and network segmentation in place

 to protect the systems.
 A cyber-attack is

 considered a priority issue and should be

 escalated to the IT department which has a

 policy in place to handle such issues.

+Ensure staff awareness on the use of strong

+unique passwords and keeping them secure.